UmbertoCarlucci01/PPO-Agent-for-ProcGen/README.md

 # PPO-Agent-for-ProcGen
-Repo with a PPO Agent tackling ProcGen Benchmark from OpenAI\n Inside the "models" folder there are all the weights for the 10 (20, with the best scoring models) experiments discussed in the report.
+Repo with a PPO Agent tackling ProcGen Benchmark from OpenAI, inside the "models" folder there are all the weights for the 10 (20, with the best scoring models) experiments discussed in the report.